Children and young people are affected in three basic ways when their parents and carers are experiencing problematic alcohol and other drugs use:

 - not having appropriate supervision, support, and stimulation for their age

-- being exposed to unsafe situations, people, and paraphernalia associated with AOD use or criminal activities
+- being exposed to unsafe situations, people, and paraphernalia associated with alcohol and other drugs use or criminal activities

-- having a higher risk of developing their own problematic AOD use as they grow older
+- having a higher risk of developing their own problematic alcohol and other drugs use as they grow older

 - having an inability to learn, develop relationships and cope with their own emotions